Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
 - A class should have only a single responsibility—that is, only changes to one part of the software's specification should be able to affect the specification of the class.
 - Software entities should be open for extension, but closed for modification.
-- Entities must depend on abstractions, not on concrete implementations.
+- Entities must depend on abstractions, not on concrete implementations. <= Correct

 ### 33.What is a namespace?
 - a group of generic collections—in a logical hierarchy by function—that enable you to access the core functionality you need in your applications
 - a group of methods—in a logical hierarchy by class—that enable you to access the core functionality you need in .NET
 - a group of assemblies—in a logical hierarchy by function—that enable you to access the core functionality you need in  your applications
-- a group of classes, structures, interfaces, enumerations, and delegates—organized in a logical hierarchy by function  that enable you to access the core functionality you need in your applications
+- a group of classes, structures, interfaces, enumerations, and delegates—organized in a logical hierarchy by function  that enable you to access the core functionality you need in your applications <= Correct